gabbepond/my-skeleton-app/README.md

 **Introduction**- [(https://my-skeleton-app-ww58.vercel.app/tutorial/introduction)]
 [(https://github.com/gabbepond/my-skeleton-app/blob/master/src/routes/tutorial/introduction/%2Bpage.svelte)]
 - I used some awesome components on this page Nested.svelte.
 The Variable myName is defined as an HTML string with an emoji that is wrapped by the name (🥎 Gabbe 🥎).
-- The variables answer and message are exported, meaning they can be passed as props from a parent component.
+- The variable's answer and message are exported, meaning they can be passed as props from a parent component.
     - answer is initialized with the value '42'.
     - message is initialized with 'Lets Play Ball!'.